kunthet/kh1/FIREBASE_SETUP.md

 1. Open your website in a browser
 2. You should see:
    - Vote count (starts at 0)
+   - Visitor count (automatically increments on first visit)
    - A clickable vote button (👍)
    - "Vote to support this project!" text
+3. The visitor count should increment automatically (once per browser)
-3. Click the vote button
+4. Click the vote button
-4. The button should change to ✓ and count should increase
+5. The button should change to ✓ and vote count should increase
-5. Try refreshing - you shouldn't be able to vote again
+6. Try refreshing - you shouldn't be able to vote again or be counted as a new visitor

+**How it works:**
+- **Visitors**: Tracked automatically on first page load using localStorage key `onekh_visited`
+- **Votes**: Tracked when user clicks the vote button using localStorage key `onekh_voted`
+- Both counts update in real-time across all connected browsers

 ## Security Considerations